ccrismancox/PSRM_signalingGames/readme.md

 3. Open the Windows store
 4. Search for "Ubuntu"
 5. Select "Ubuntu 18.04 LTS" and click "Get"
-6. Once installed open the Ubuntu app.
+6. Once it is installed, open the Ubuntu app.
 This may take a few minutes to load the first time.
 7. You will be prompted to choose a user name and password.
 You will need to use this password throughout.
-8. Once setup with the Ubuntu app navigate to the replication folder from within the Ubuntu command line using the `cd` command.
+8. Once you are setup with the Ubuntu app, navigate to the replication folder from within the Ubuntu command line using the `cd` command.
 For example, if the replication folder is saved in the Windows Downloads folder you could get there by using the command
 ```bash
 cd /mnt/<c>/Users/<WINDOWS USER>/Downloads/<REPLICATION FOLDER>
 ```